Martin Vaeth

 Rational Voter Learning, Issue Alignment, and Polarization (SSRN)

-Abstract: We model electoral competition between two parties when voters can learn about their political opinion through flexibly acquiring costly information.
-In equilibrium, learning creates polarized political preferences that are aligned across policy issues, even when the true distribution of ideal points is unimodal and independent across policy issues.
-When party positions are strategically chosen, voter and party polarization are mutually reinforcing, and both increase as information becomes less costly to acquire.
-Because voters learn only about the axis of disagreement between parties, policy platforms respond to only one dimension of aggregate shocks to voter preferences.
-Adapting our model to a market setting with horizontally differentiated goods, a lower cost of information translates not only to more product differentiation but also to higher markups, reducing consumer welfare.
+Abstract: We model electoral competition between two parties when voters can rationally learn about their political positions through flexible information acquisition.
+Rational voter learning generates polarized and aligned political preferences, even when voters’ true positions are unimodally distributed and independent across policy issues.
+When parties strategically select their positions, voter and party polarization mutually reinforce each other, and both rise as information costs decline.
+Because voters learn exclusively about the axis of disagreement between parties, party positions respond to only one dimension of aggregate shocks to voter preferences.
+We adapt our model to a market setting with horizontally differentiated goods when consumers learn about their product preferences.
+A reduction in information cost not only increases product differentiation but also leads to higher markups, reducing consumer welfare.
+These results show how lower information costs can reduce welfare in both political and economic contexts.

 Working Papers